bivas/rivi/engine/actions/slack/slack.md

 have `RIVI_SLACK_API_KEY` set as environment variable

-If you require role based notification - a [roles](../../../docs/roles.md) section should be defined
+If you require role based notification - a [roles](../../../docs/roles.md) section must be configured

 ## Options